HomeBusProjects/HomeBus/PROTOCOL.md

 A Homebus client may also request to transmit a DDC to another Homebus client.

+## Tokens

+The Homebus Provisioning Protocol uses JWT tokens.

+The initial __auth token__ is used for the first communication between a device and Homebus.
+Auth tokens are short lived, maybe a day or a few hours.
+An IOT device would generally have an auth token shared with it when it's provisioned for network access.
+It would immediately attempt Homebus provisioning using the auth token.

+Homebus returns a __refresh token__ with its provisioning information.
+The refresh token is long lived - maybe a year.
+The refresh token cannot be used to provision a device but it can be used to update the device's provisioning information.
+It uniquely identifies the device, so the device only needs the refresh token and does not need to further identify itself.
+A device uses the refresh token to ask for new permissions (publish or consume a different set of DDCs), refresh its credentials or broker information, or refresh its refresh token (recommend doing this well in advance of the refresh token's expiration; it's not a costly operation so daily is fine).

+A refresh token cannot be used for initial provisioning.

 ## Homebus Provisioning Protocol

 This information is current as of 26 September 2020.
 The Homebus protocol is still in flux.
 You should not build anything using this.
+It is certain to change.

 A Homebus client sends a provisioning request to a Homebus server over HTTP(S).